wizebin/copy-node-modules/README.md

 * `options`:

   - `devDependencies`: boolean value, defaults to **false**, showing whether modules in `devDependencies` field of `package.json` should also be copied (when it's set to **true**).
+  - `overwriteIfHigher`: boolean value, defaults to **true**, determines if source node modules should overwrite destination node modules if the version of the source is higher than the destination's
   - `concurrency`: integer value, max number of root packages whose files are being copied concurrently.
   - `filter`: `RegExp` or function that accepts one value (the full path) and returns a boolean (copy on true).

 * `callback(err, results)`: A callback which is called when all copy tasks have finished or error occurs, `results` is an array contains copied modules, each item is an object as `{name: 'xxx', version: 'xxx'}`

 ## Examples